fancn21th/0_38_Data_Structures_Algorithms/README.md

 # Data Structures & Algorithms

-This is going to be a long lived repo, since I will use it as a code base for recap of data structures and algorithems
+This is going to be a long lived repo, since I will use it as a code base for recap of data structures and algorithms

 ## Environment Setup